AppSecure-nrw/security-belts/blue/logging-concept.md

 ## Assessment

-- Present the implementation of your concept, answering the questions above.
+- Present your concept, answering the questions above.
+- Present the implementation of your concept.
 - Show the oldest irregularity in your logs.
-- Are you sure it is legal to log this data?
+- Are you sure it is legal to log all these data?

 ## Related Activities